The weather

 Shower Summary

-Severe storms have swept across the country with torrential downpours, in some cases exceeding 50 l/m².
-Particularly notable are the regions of Central Catalonia, Baix and Alt Penedès, and parts of the Ebro, where these figures have been exceeded, even reaching 100 l/m² locally, and in some cases, more than 40 l/m² have fallen in just half an hour.
-All this was accompanied by strong winds and some hail.
+Severe storms swept across the country on Saturday, with torrential downpours that in some cases left more than 50 l/m².
+Particularly notable were the regions of Central Catalonia, Baix and Alt Penedès, and parts of the Ebro, where these figures were exceeded, even reaching 100 l/m² locally, and in some cases more than 40 l/m² fell in just half an hour.
+Even in Els Ports, 68 l/m² were recorded in just 30 minutes, an extraordinary intensity.
+All this was accompanied by strong winds, some hail, and numerous lightning strikes, more than 11,000 across the country.

-So much water falling in such a short period of time has caused many incidents, such as flooding and swollen rivers and streams, which have turned streets into veritable rivers in some cases.
-One of the images of the day is the Cardener River, full and carrying cars as it passes through Súria, in Bages.
-There have also been some very heavy downpours, more occasionally, in parts of the Pre-Pyrenees and the West.
-However, between the northern coast of Barcelona and many points on the Costa Brava, as well as in the northern regions of Lleida, there has been little rain.
+So much rain in such a short period of time caused many incidents, such as flooding and swollen rivers that in some cases turned streets into veritable rivers.
+One of the images of the day was the Cardener River, full and carrying cars as it flowed through Súria, in Bages.
+There were also some very heavy downpours in parts of the Pre-Pyrenees and Ponent.
+However, between the northern coast of Barcelona and many parts of the Costa Brava, as well as in the northern regions of Lleida, there was little rain.

-The Canaletes station (Alt Penedès) has recorded 102 l/m².
-It is already the wettest day in its 23 years of data.
-These are the most important records and images of the day.
+The Canaletes station (Alt Penedès) recorded 102 l/m².
+It was already the wettest day in its 23 years of records.
+These are the most important records and images from Saturday:

 • 102 l/m²: Canaletas